How to build a responsible portfolio

 The UK has also been a world-renowned income market, so if income is your priority, you could consider investing in a UK-focused responsible income fund.

 The Janus Henderson UK Responsible Income fund aims to give a good level of income, alongside capital growth over the long term.
 Andrew Jones has been at the helm since January 2012 and has over 20 years’ experience managing UK equity income funds.

-The fund won’t invest in areas that have a significant negative impact on people, the environment or animals.
+The fund won’t invest in areas that some investors consider unethical, such as alcohol, armaments, gambling, non-medical animal testing, nuclear power, tobacco and fossil fuel power generation (although companies generating power from natural gas may be allowed if the company's strategy includes a clear plan to transition to renewable energy power generation).
 All investments must also be compliant with the UN Global Compact.
 Before adding any company to the fund, Jones carries out detailed ESG analysis, engaging with company managers if he feels there’s room for improvement.
 The manager’s flexibility to invest in smaller companies adds risk.
 Please note the fund takes charges from capital which could boost the income but reduces the potential for capital growth.

 The manager won’t invest in companies deemed unethical, including those with significant involvement in armaments, tobacco, pornography, fossil fuels, alcohol, gambling and high interest lending.
 He also carries out ESG analysis on each company to get a deeper understanding of the risks.
 Where he feels improvements can be made, he’ll engage with the company.

 The manager’s flexibility to invest in smaller companies and derivatives adds risk.
-The fund also invests in Hargreaves Lansdown plc.
 Please note the fund takes charges from capital which could boost the income but reduces the potential for capital growth.